Lattesnow/ChIPSP/README.md

         ↓
 ChIP–Hi-C spatial integration
         ↓
-ChIP-SP ranking
+ChIPSP ranking
         ↓
 Gene annotation
         ↓
 Functional enrichment
 ```

 The core spatial-integration result remains independent of downstream interpretation.
-Users can therefore use the ChIP-SP output with alternative genome annotations, enrichment platforms, transcription factor databases, genome browsers, or visualization tools if desired.
+Users can therefore use the ChIPSP output with alternative genome annotations, enrichment platforms, transcription factor databases, genome browsers, or visualization tools if desired.

 ---

 # Notes

-ChIP-SP performance depends directly on the quality of the underlying ChIP-seq and Hi-C datasets.
+ChIPSP performance depends directly on the quality of the underlying ChIP-seq and Hi-C datasets.

 The ChIP-seq and Hi-C datasets should use compatible chromosome naming conventions and the same reference genome.

-Hi-C loop detection is resolution-dependent, and the number and genomic size of detected loop anchors can influence the number of spatial regulatory regions identified by ChIP-SP.
+Hi-C loop detection is resolution-dependent, and the number and genomic size of detected loop anchors can influence the number of spatial regulatory regions identified by ChIPSP.

-Users should therefore consider ChIP-seq quality, Hi-C sequencing depth, loop-calling resolution, and genome-build compatibility when interpreting ChIP-SP results.
+Users should therefore consider ChIP-seq quality, Hi-C sequencing depth, loop-calling resolution, and genome-build compatibility when interpreting ChIPSP results.

 ---

 # Citation

-If you use `ChIPSP` in your research, please cite the associated manuscript describing the ChIP-SP method.
+If you use `ChIPSP` in your research, please cite the associated manuscript describing the ChIPSP method.

 Citation details will be added once available.